 For people who lose more than 2 pounds a week, the provider may decrease the dose.

-The most common side effects experienced by adults taking Qsymia are numbness or tingling in hands, feet, or face (called paraesthesia), dizziness, headache, a change in the way foods taste or a loss of taste, insomnia, constipation, and dry mouth.
+The most common side effects adults taking Qsymia have are numbness or tingling in hands, feet, or face (called paraesthesia), dizziness, headache, a change in the way foods taste or a loss of taste, insomnia, constipation, and dry mouth.
 They’re more common at higher doses and may diminish or go away with time as your body gets used to Qsymia.

 For a complete list of side effects, including serious side effects, contraindications, drug interactions, and side effects in children, see the Qsymia medication guide or talk to your provider or pharmacist.